md-zaman/kubernetes/notes-mm.md

 ## 32. Deployment

-Let's talk about how you migh want to deploy your application in aproduction environment.
+Let's talk about how you might want to deploy your application in a production environment.
 You want a webserver that you want to deploy in the production environment.
-You need not just one but multiple such web-servers.
+You need not just one but multiple such web-servers. /
 2ndly, whenever, newer versions of applications builds become available in the docker registry, you would like to upgrade your docker instances seemlessly.
 However when you upgrade your instances, you don't want to upgrade them at once as we just did (in replicasets above).
 This may impact users accessing our application.
 So, you might upgrade them one after the other- this is also known as rolling updates.
 Suppose one of the upgrades you performed resulted in an unexpected error and you are asked to undo the change you would like to be able to rollback the changes that we recently carried out.
 Finally, you would like to make multiple changes to your environment such as upgrading the webserver versions as well as scaling your environment as well as modifying the resource allocations etc you don't want to apply each change immidiatedly when the command is run instead, you would like to apply a **pause** to your environment, make the changes and then resume so that all the changes, so that all the changes are rolled out together.
 All of these capabilities are available with the kubernetes deployments.